orbitdb/field-manual/01 Tutorial/03_Structuring_Data.md

 ## Key Takeaways

 * The distributed applications of the future will be complex and require data structures to mirror and manage that complexity.
 * Luckily, OrbitDB is extremely flexible when it comes to generating complex and linked data structures
+* These structures can contain any combination of OrbitDB stores - you are not limited to just one.
 * You can nest a database within another, and you can create new databases to next your existing databases within.
 * _Nesting_ databases is a powerful approach, but it is one of many. **Do not** feel limited. **Do** share novel approaches with the community.